William C. Shiel Jr., MD, FACP, FACR

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-- Dialysis is a procedure that is a substitute for many of the normal duties of the kidneys.
+- Kidney dialysis is a procedure that is a substitute for many of the normal functions of the kidneys.

 - Dialysis allows patients with kidney failure a chance to live productive lives.